Little Smiles toy drive aims to make holidays special for thousands of kids

 People are donating toys for younger kids, but Little Smiles says don't forget the teenagers.

-"For the older kids we are always looking for things like sporting equipment, make-up kits, nail polish, blue tooth speakers, blue tooth headphones."
+"For the older kids we are always looking for things like sporting equipment, make-up kits, nail polish, blue tooth speakers, blue tooth headphones," Mercado said.

 Monetary donations can also help the toy drive.